swaros/contxt/README.md

 ## workspaces

-Workspaces are a set of directories they can be on different places.
-Any path can have different task they can be executed automatically if you enter or leava a workspace. this allows you to setup different needs depending on the workspace.
+ - Workspaces are a set of directories they can be on different places.
+ - Any path can have different task they can be executed automatically if you enter or leava a workspace. this allows you to setup different needs depending on the workspace.

-### usage
+ - any path in a workspace can have a different project and role setting, that can be used as variables in **contxt tasks**, so this tasks can handle sub projects on different machines, where services, projects (and so on) exists on different paths.

+### using workspaces and navigato to them

 after executing the **shell integration** steps, you should use `ctx` instead of `contxt`